GururajChadaga/counter/README.md

 # Counter

 Counter is a react app that lets the user increment, decrement, square or reset the counter value.
-This is the perfect starter react app to explain new learners about react state management.
+This is the perfect starter react app to explain react state management to new learners.

 # PreRequisites
 [Node.js](https://www.google.com "https://nodejs.org/en/") must be installed.